|Teaching method||Contact hours|

-Basic principles of health promotion, recommended: CPT-31006 Integral Approaches in Communication, Health and Life Sciences, HSO-31806 Advances in Health and Society and HSO- 20306 Environmental Assets for Health.
+Basic principles of health promotion, recommended: CPT-3AB06 Science Communication 2.0 Dialogue and Transdisciplinarity, Health and Life Sciences, HSO-31806 Advances in Health and Society and HSO-20306 Environmental Assets for Health.

-Much of what makes people healthy or sick - income, social position, where people live, level of literacy, culture, political system - lies outside the scope of health (promotion) sector.
-Health promotion practices require a shift in emphasis from disease prevention focused messages about risk, to a more ecological and salutogenic approach taking into account social, environmental, and cultural contexts in which people live, work, recreate and play (cities, families, schools, workplaces, recreation and communities).
-A setting is defined as a place or social context in which people engage in daily activities, in which environmental, organisational and personal factors interact with health and well-being.
+Much of what makes people healthy or sick - income, social position, where people live, level of literacy, culture, political system - lies outside the direct scope of interventions aimed at individuals.
+To capture this complexity, health promotion practices require a shift in emphasis from disease prevention focused on messages about risk and required behaviour change, to a more ecological and salutogenic approach taking into account social, environmental, and cultural contexts in which people live, work, recreate and play (cities, families, schools, workplaces, recreation and communities).
+In line with this thinking, a setting is defined as a place or social context in which people engage in daily activities, in which environmental, organisational and personal factors interact with health and well-being.
 Settings offer both an opportunity to promote health and well-being, and may also constrain it.
 In this course we focus on analysing settings, which may include the family/household, educational settings, workplaces, recreation, prisons, hospitals and communities.
 By means of an in-depth and real-life case study, students will explore a certain health promotion issue from a settings perspective, to get concrete experience with the settings approach.

-- distinguish and understand different theories about the relationship between health and the context in which people live, work, play and recreate;
+- understand theory about the relationship between health and the context in which people live, work, play and recreate;

 - apply theory and methods in the field of Health and Society by means of analysing a setting for health promotion and designing solutions for it;